ezEngine/docs/docs/scenes/scene-editing.md

 ### Materials

 Materials are what is used to give objects a texture.
 There is much more to this and the [chapter about materials](../materials/materials-overview.md) lists all the details, but for the time being you can get away with just the most simple material setup.
-For instance, when you [import](../assets/import-assets.md) a [mesh (TODO)](../graphics/meshes/meshes-overview.md), it may add materials automatically for you.
+For instance, when you [import](../assets/import-assets.md) a [mesh](../graphics/meshes/meshes-overview.md), it may add materials automatically for you.
 Usually you just need to make sure that the paths to the referenced [textures](../graphics/textures-overview.md) are correct.

 ### Physics